rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 -   [Bullet Journaling](https://bulletjournal.com/pages/learn): a really cool productivity habit that I highly recommend
 -   [Coding Journals](https://www.makeuseof.com/tag/become-better-coder-keeping-programming-journal/): an awesome way to keep track of your growth as a coder and synthesize the different concepts you learn
 -   [Trello Boards](https://trello.com): a great free service for people who love interactive, visual to-do lists, and widely-used in development for project planning
--   [Rocket](https://matthewpalmer.net/rocket/): integrates emojis into your other applications 🚀
+-   [Rocket](https://matthewpalmer.net/rocket/): integrates emojis into your other applications 🚀 (after downloading, be sure to click the Rocket icon in your upper right menu bar, then in preferences allow it to open on login)
 -   [More information on using Prettier](https://www.codereadability.com/automated-code-formatting-with-prettier/)
 -   [A developer's guide to VS Code settings you should customize](https://dev.to/thegeoffstevens/vs-code-settings-you-should-customize-5e75): we already did some of these today